SthlmR/hackathon_2013/README.md

 hackathon_2013
 ==============

-Code form the SRUG Hackathon in November, 2013
+Code from the SRUG Hackathon in November, 2013